zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 3. Task

-**Question:** What should the AI do?

-State the job clearly and directly.
+Clearly states what you want the AI to do, using specific action verbs like write, summarize, compare, analyze, explain, or generate.
+The task should leave little room for ambiguity.

-Good task verbs:
+Example task verbs:
 - Explain
 - Write
 - Summarize